amartani/landrun/README.md

 ### Best-Effort Mode

-When using `--best-effort` (enabled by default), landrun will gracefully degrade to using the best available Landlock version on the current kernel.
+When using `--best-effort` (disabled by default), landrun will gracefully degrade to using the best available Landlock version on the current kernel.
 This means:

 - On Linux 6.8+: Full filesystem and network restrictions
 - On Linux 6.1-6.7: Filesystem restrictions including truncation, but no network restrictions